Friday, March 16, 2018

 Hello everyone!
 I had a birthday recently and with it came this marvelous quilt from Barb Vedder.
 You may recognize it as Midwinter Blues, a pattern designed by Lori DeJarnatt for her 2014 Humble Quilts sew-along.

-Aren't her fabrics exquisite?
+Aren't Barb's fabrics exquisite?
 I've never seen such deep, saturated blues or bold cheddar prints.
 Double-click photos for more detail.

-Those patchwork points and angles make for a "lively" quilt, especially when high contrast fabrics like these are used.
-Barb managed to reduce the visual energy with a couple clever techniques.
+All those patchwork points and angles could make for a "lively" quilt, especially when high contrast fabrics like these are used.
+Barb actually managed to reduce the visual energy with a couple clever tricks.

 Second, by swapping cotton thread with silk, her machine quilting practically melts into the background leaving just a hint of texture behind.